 Face To Path

 This is the difference between the face angle and the club path.
-On a centered contact this is the primary factor in determining how much the ball curves during a shot.
+On a centred contact this is the primary factor in determining how much the ball curves during a shot.

-Unless a fitter has access to a proper launch monitor (TrackMan, Flightscope, Foresight w/ HMT) or a system like GEARS which can measure these two parameters it is difficult to determine if changes in spin rate during a driver fitting are due to the shaft or clubhead used or are a result of the changes in the spin loft due to variances in the dynamic loft and attack angle.
+Unless a fitter has access to a proper launch monitor (TrackMan, Flightscope, Foresight Quad or GC2 with HMT) or a system like GEARS which can measure these two parameters, it is difficult to determine if changes in spin rate during a driver fitting are due to the shaft or clubhead used or are a result of the changes in the spin loft due to variances in the dynamic loft and attack angle.

 Because a reduction in spin rate (to a certain level, you need enough spin to keep the ball in the air) usually equates to a higher smash factor this is also known as compression – as in a lower spin loft equals more compression.